louisesykes198/Resin-Treasures/README.md

 To further improve **Resin Treasures**, the following features are planned:

-- **👤 Enhanced User Profiles:** Ability for customers to view past orders and manage saved addresses.
+- **Enhanced User Profiles:** Ability for customers to view past orders and manage saved addresses.
-- **🛍️ Wishlist:** Customers can save favorite products to purchase later.
+- **Wishlist:** Customers can save favorite products to purchase later.
-- **🔍 Search & Filters:** Improved filtering by price, category, and product type.
+- **Search & Filters:** Improved filtering by price, category, and product type.
-- **📧 Newsletter Enhancements:** Automated campaigns and personalized offers.
+- **Newsletter Enhancements:** Automated campaigns and personalized offers.
-- **⭐ Reviews & Ratings:** Customers can leave feedback on products.
+- **Reviews & Ratings:** Customers can leave feedback on products.
-- **📦 Order Tracking:** Real-time order status updates for customers.
+- **Order Tracking:** Real-time order status updates for customers.
-- **📤 Social Sharing:** Quick share options for products to Instagram, Facebook, and Pinterest.
+- **Social Sharing:** Quick share options for products to Instagram, Facebook, and Pinterest.
-- **🛠️ Admin Dashboard:** Enhanced tools for managing orders, users, and inventory.
+- **Admin Dashboard:** Enhanced tools for managing orders, users, and inventory.

 These improvements aim to make **Resin Treasures** an even more engaging and customer-friendly online shop for handmade resin art.